ncsa/MayomicsVC/README.md

 ## Development and test automation

 The workflow should be constructed in such a way as to support multiple levels of automated [testing](#testing):
-* Unit testing on each task
+* Individual task testing on each task
 * Integration testing for each codepath in each workflow stage
 * Integration testing for the main (i.e. most used) codepath in the workflow